-Some forms, known as aesthetic photography, catch a viewer’s eye and are pleasant to look at.
+Some forms, known as aesthetic photography, are pleasant to look at.

-But what makes them stand out?
+But what makes these images stand out?
 Here’s all you need to understand and use aesthetics in your photography.

 Like beauty, aesthetics aren’t easy to define in simple words.
 It all depends on the viewer’s preferences, experiences, and photography knowledge.

 A beginner in landscape photography might find all kinds of photographs aesthetically pleasing.
-An expert might have a different opinion about the same photos.
+An expert might have a different opinion about the same images.

 There are exceptions to every rule.
-But we can agree that certain photos are appealing based on a few important factors.
+But we can agree that certain images are more appealing than others.
+A few important factors make all the difference.

 Why Aesthetics Matter

 Aesthetically pleasing photos aren’t only made for appreciation.
 If you know how to take photos that stand out, you’ll be able to provide future clients with impressive results.